markof94/project-setup/README.md

 - Creates `.bat` files on desktop which set the environment variables and start the local frontend and backend servers

 **NOTE**
-You have to have `win-node-env` installed for this to work.
+`win-node-env` has to be installed for this to work.

 ```
 npm i win-node-env